tlarock/tlarock.github.io/writing/markdown/clips.md

 ## <a name="clips"></a>  Clips
 ####### March 2026.
 "On Nostalgia." [andAlso: a literary & art magazine](https://andalsomagazine.com/articles/04-on_nostalgia.html).

+####### September 2022.
+"Bleeding Rubber: Extraction as Nation-Making in Liberia" [Science for the People](https://magazine.scienceforthepeople.org/vol25-2-bleeding-earth/bleeding-rubber-extraction-as-nation-making-in-liberia/).

 ####### August 2021.
 "The Politics of Scientific Consensus."
 [Science for the People](https://magazine.scienceforthepeople.org/web-extras/public-health-lockdown-covid-19-great-barrington-declaration/).

 ####### April 2021.
 "The PRO Act Could Be a Game Changer for Academic Labor Organizing."
 [Jacobin Magazine](https://jacobinmag.com/2021/04/pro-act-unions-academic-workers-universities/).